Monday, 12 September 2011

 The backpack-size "Switchblade" drone and its launch tube give individual soldiers a new level of precise control over an explosive weapon.

+device to arm itself and fly into the target at high speed.
 "The unique capabilities provided by the Switchblade agile munition for standoff engagement, accuracy and controlled effects make it an ideal weapon for today's fight and for U.S. military forces of the future," said Bill Nichols, deputy product director at the Army's Close Combat Weapons Systems project office.

 Operators can even call off strikes at the last second after arming the Switchblade.
 That kind of control allows soldiers to retarget in case an enemy moves out of sight, or avoid collateral damage if a civilian wanders too close.